AsherGeorgy/My-Portfolio/Python/Capital Asset Pricing Model.md

 # Example Usage
 calculate_beta(tickers)
 ```
-This example code returns the Beta (5Y Monthly) of Walmart Inc, Coca-Cola Co, Lockheed Martin Corp and Pfizer Inc based on returns from the past 5 years.
+This example code returns the Beta (5Y Monthly) of each of Walmart Inc, Coca-Cola Co, Lockheed Martin Corp and Pfizer Inc based on returns from the past 5 years.

 ### 3. Estimate expected returns ($r_i$):